The flaps on a plane’s wings help generate lift for the plane during take-off and generate drag during landing.

 Flap failure is also not considered a huge emergency by most airliners for that reason.

-What Do Flaps Do on Planes During Take-off?
+What the Flaps Do During Take-off

 The flaps help the aircraft produce lift during take-off.